-Author Notes: what's a pastry chef to do when the doctor keeps saying that the cholesterol numbers are a little high? well if that pastry chef were me, and she is, she is going to learn to make adjustments to the types of food she eats and also the way that they are prepared. honestly, it's a little difficult. while i love vegetarian dishes and could live on salads, i also enjoy things like beer butt chicken and flank steaks cooked on the grill. and lets really lay it all out here, a lot of so called vegetarian dishes rely on processed soy products to mimic the flavor and texture of meat and poultry and that isn't necessarily any better for you than the meat is. so after a little bit of practice using isa chandra moskowitz's latest book, appetite for reduction, i decided to mix up a batch of chili that even she might like to try.
+What's a pastry chef to do when the doctor keeps saying that the cholesterol numbers are a little high?
+Well, if that pastry chef were me -- and she is -- she is going to learn to make adjustments to the types of food she eats and also the way that they are prepared.
+Honestly, it's a little difficult.
+While I love vegetarian dishes and could live on salads, I also enjoy things like beer butt chicken and flank steaks cooked on the grill.
+And lets really lay it all out here, a lot of so called vegetarian dishes rely on processed soy products to mimic the flavor and texture of meat, and poultry and that isn't necessarily any better for you than the meat is.
+So, after a little bit of practice using Isa Chandra Moskowitz's latest book, "Appetite for Reduction", I decided to mix up a batch of chili that even she might like to try.

 one of the things about most vegetarian chilis that disappoints me is the use of a large quantity of lentils and beans. while they are generally tasty, they always seem like a bowl of beans to me. what i love about a classic beef chili is the stick to your ribs, chunky vegetable and spicy tomato-chile base that the beans and meat are surrounded by. while rummaging through the cupboards looking for the things i needed, i came across a can of pumpkin puree and a little light went off; finally, the one thing that i knew would add a heartiness to the chili without making it a bowl of beans!